 PLB 115.
-PRESSURE AND NON-PRESSURE SYSTEMS (3.0.3)
+PRESSURE AND NONPRESSURE SYSTEMS (1-4-3)

-COREQUISITE: PLB 116
+COREOUISITE: PLB 116

-This course covers pressure and non-pressure systems, including piping for potable water, drainage, waste, vents, gas, air, and water.
-Topics include types of plumbing systems and system design and size.
-On completion, the student should be knowledgeable of system functions.
-Nondegree creditable.
+This course covers pressure and nonpressure systems including piping for potable water, drainage, waste, vent, gas, air, and water.
+Topics include types of plumbing systems, and system design and size.
+At the conclusion of this course students will be able to rough-in basic plumbing systems for pressure and nonpressure pipe systems.
 CORE

 PLB 116.
-PRESSURE AND NON-PRESSURE SYSTEMS APPLICATIONS (0.9.3)
+PRESSURE AND NONPRESSURE SYSTEMS APPLICATIONS (0-6-3)